elsanussi-s-mneina/Dvorak-multitap-keyboard-layout/README.md

 # Dvorak-multitap-keyboard-layout
+## If you have a question send it to:
+elsanussi.m@outlook.com

+## Repository Status
+This repository is abandoned.
+No new changes expected.
+See POSTSCRIPT.txt for explanation.
+I abandoned this for the standard Dvorak keyboard layout.

+This repository is mostly now left as a historical example of creating keyboard layouts for Mac OS Catalina, and Windows 8 in the year 2020.

+If you use this repository, I suggest you clone, or fork it so that you do not lose access.

+## Health disclaimer
+I make no claim that this keyboard is more ergonomic or better for anyone.
+Any health related questions should go to your local medical specialist in that field.

+## About the license, and copyright
+I honestly don't know what the copyright law is when you make derivative works of keyboard layouts that came with Mac OS, and Windows.
+I do not intend to find out.
+For that reason, and becuase I did not make this from scratch, I don't include a license or copyright.

+I believe it would be counterproductive if Apple, and Microsoft did not allow customers to modify keyboard layouts, and so I don't think it makes sense to worry about it.
+This is especially true for accessibility reasons.

+However, if this violates copyright law, then I will take it down.

+## Introduction
 This is a keyboard layout I started using and modifying in 2020 after reading about other programmers  who wanted a more comfortable keyboard layout.

 It is currently a very conservative modification of the Dvorak keyboard layout.